PingThingsIO/btrdb-explained/README.md

 | 10    | 2<sup>8</sup> ns   (256 ns)      | 64                   | 2<sup>2</sup> ns   (4 ns)        |
 | 11    | 2<sup>2</sup> ns   (4 ns)        | 64                   | (no stat points at bottom)       |

-Therefore, the sampling rate of the data at different moments will determine how deep the tree will be during those slices of time.
+The sampling rate of the data at different moments will determine how deep the tree will be during those slices of time.
 Regardless of the depth of the actual data, the time spent querying at some higher level (lower resolution) will remain fixed (quick) due to summaries provided by parent nodes.

 ...